Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 A thermoplastic filament (like PLA, ABS, PETG) is fed into a heated extrusion head, where it is melted and then deposited layer by layer onto a build platform following the digital model.

 ### Materials Used:
 - PLA (Polylactic Acid)

-ABS (Acrylonitrile Butadiene Styrene)
+-ABS (Acrylonitrile Butadiene Styrene)

-PETG (Polyethylene Terephthalate Glycol)
+-PETG (Polyethylene Terephthalate Glycol)

-TPU (Thermoplastic Polyurethane)
+-TPU (Thermoplastic Polyurethane)

-Nylon
+-Nylon

 ### Applications:

-Rapid prototyping
+-Rapid prototyping

-Concept models
+-Concept models

-Functional parts (limited use due to lower strength and surface finish)
+-Functional parts (limited use due to lower strength and surface finish)

 ### Advantages:

-Low cost
+-Low cost

-Simple to operate
+-Simple to operate

-Widely available materials
+-Widely available materials

 ### Limitations:

-Lower resolution and surface finish compared to other methods

-Limited material strength and heat resistance
+-Lower resolution and surface finish compared to other methods -Limited material strength and heat resistance -Visible layer lines

-Visible layer lines

 ### Stereolithography (SLA)